eBay Tips

 UK eBay international fees for business sellers by buyer region, verified May 2026.
 Eurozone & Northern Europe: 1.05% international fee — covers all Eurozone countries plus Denmark, Finland, Iceland, Norway, Sweden.
 US & Canada: 1.8% international fee — covers the United States and Canada.
 All other countries: 2.0% international fee — covers Australia, Asia, Middle East, Latin America, Africa, etc.

-Calculated on the total amount of the sale (item + handling + postage + applicable taxes), deducted automatically from your sales proceeds.
-Worked example: a £100 sale + £10 postage to a French buyer pays an extra 1.05% × £110 = £1.16.
+Charged on the full sale total (item + handling + postage + any tax) and taken automatically from your payout.
+Example: a £100 sale + £10 postage to a French buyer pays an extra 1.05% × £110 = £1.16.
 The same sale to a US buyer pays 1.8% × £110 = £1.98.

 Private sellers — flat 3% (inc. VAT)